Hands-on Activity: Acid Attack

 Question/Answer: Ask the students and discuss as a class:

 Know / Want to Know / Learn (KWL) Chart: Finish the remaining section of the KWL Chart as described in the Pre-Lesson Assessment section.
 After the lesson, ask students to list in the bottom half of the page under the title, Learned, all of the things that they have learned about acid rain.
 Ask students to name a few items and write them on the board.

 Activity Extensions (Return to Contents)

 Extend the activity by leaving the chalk in the containers of liquid and wait a few days to see when/if the chalk completely dissolves.
+Students can record how many days it took the chalk to dissolve for each liquid and make a representative line graph of the data.
 This simulates the effect of acid rain over a longer period of time.
 Try adding other items to the liquid, such as leaves, metals or plastic.

 Try other common acids and bases and see what affect they have on chalk, leaves or other common items.
 For example, use cola (acid) or oven cleaner (base).

 Make a flyer or poster about why engineers care about acid rain.
 For example, students can express that acid rain damages building, car paint and ecosystems.
 Have students draw a picture of something an engineer could do to help reduce acid rain.

 References (Return to Contents)